 - Special admission is also available for Year 12 students whose ATAR (or equivalent) falls within 5 points of the published guaranteed entry ATAR but have done well in subjects relevant to the course of study.

-These Special Admission Pathways are evaluated on a case-by-case basis by the Program Director.
-For HE students, the Program Director’s recommendation is then tabled for approval to the Admissions Committee.
+These Special Admission Pathways are evaluated on a case-by-case basis by the Program Director (or equivalent).
+For Higher Education students, the Program Director’s (or equivalent) recommendation is then submitted to the Head of Student Onboarding.

 Refusal of Admission

 - has been excluded from another AC award due to 'Unsatisfactory Academic Progress' or 'Academic Misconduct';

 - has been excluded from another institution for reasons of unsatisfactory progress or reasons of discipline;